NetNerd/8beatMap/readme.md

 --Currently, the "save image" button saves to "imgout.png" in the same folder as the program.
 --Note sound timing may be a little wrong (though it seems mostly good to me).
+--Intructions to change the time signature are here: [拍子を変わる (Using non 4:4 time signatures)](https://github.com/NetNerd/8beatMap/wiki/拍子を変わる-%28Using-non-4:4-time-signatures%29).

 The file format for charts is ".dec.json".
 It's the same type as the game but decrypted (the "dec" comes from "decrypt").